 The other Commander who can utilize Skybind, and to even greater effect, is Daxos the Returned.
 Since he is both White and Black, there are even more powerful Enchantments to go around.
 Daxos plays many of the same creatures as Heliod, including the God of the Sun himself.
 But Daxos has a few additional targets, commonly playing such creatures as Ashen Rider, Monk Idealist, Oreskos Explorer, Solemn Simulacrum, and best of all, Sun Titan.

 Other Commanders that can make some use out of Skybind include Brago, King Eternal, Bruna, Light of Alabaster, and Roon of the Hidden Realm.
-Brago and Roon utilize “blink” effects on a regular basis and are among the top Commanders around.
+Brago and Roon utilize “blink” effects on a regular basis and are among the top Commanders in MTG.
 It doesn’t have the greatest synergy with Bruna, but some players opt to include it in their builds.

 Skybind never turned any heads in Constructed.
 It's far from being one of the best enchantments in MTG, for sure.
 But in the few Commander decks that can best utilize it, the Constellation ability can provide a good deal of value for the investment.